TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Learn the language before you arrive.
 You will know more at the outset, but that can also make it hard to learn differences in dialect, should they exist.

 • Take the language throughout the period you’re abroad.
-By so doing you will learn a great deal, as your teachers will often be from the region, and you can practice perpetually — assuming you’re not in a place like Dubai where English is spoken so frequently.
+By so doing, you will learn a great deal, as your teachers will often be from the region.
+You can practice perpetually — assuming you’re not in a place like Dubai, where English is spoken so frequently.

 • Take an intensive class at the beginning of your program.
-While I found this challenging, this is the most efficient way to learn as long as you continue to practice.
+While I found this challenging, it is the most efficient way to learn as long as you continue to practice.

-Disembarking from the plane, I greeted the customs agent with a friendly “Marhaba!” attempting to demonstrate to him that I wasn’t just another tourist, and that I was ready to try and learn about his country.
-He eyed me suspiciously, and I was rather confused; surely my appearance wasn’t that offensive?
-Later, I learned that while “marhaba” is used in place of “hello” in most Arabic-speaking countries, in Morocco it’s equivilant to saying “welcome.”
+Disembarking from the plane, I greeted the customs agent with a friendly “Marhaba!” attempting to demonstrate to him that I wasn’t just another tourist and that I was ready to try and learn about his country.
+He eyed me suspiciously, and I was somewhat confused; surely my appearance wasn’t that offensive?
+Later, I learned that while “Marhaba” is used in place of “hello” in most Arabic-speaking countries, in Morocco, it’s equivalent to saying “welcome.”
 I had just inadvertently welcomed a customs agent to his own country!

 The next day, my language class started, with me, my teacher, and another student who already spoke fluent Foosha.
-This class was the way I had expected to learn Arabic the previous semester; Usted Mohamed taught us immediately how to introduce ourselves and to say we were students studying in Ifrane with barely a word uttered in English.
+This class was how I had expected to learn Arabic the previous semester; Usted Mohamed immediately taught us how to introduce ourselves and say we were students studying in Ifrane with barely a word uttered in English.

 What I hadn’t expected was how hard the class would be.
-Though my teacher was extremely patient with me, I cried at least one time each day in the first week out of sheer frustration.
-I asked him to write transliterations of the words down, so that each Arabic word was written as its English pronunciation instead of in its Arabic letters, meaning I could at least read it without having to sound it out and check my list of Arabic characters.
+Though my teacher was extremely patient with me, I cried at least once each day in the first week out of sheer frustration.
+I asked him to write transliterations of the words down so that each Arabic word was written in its English pronunciation instead of in its Arabic letters, meaning I could at least read it without having to sound it out and check my list of Arabic characters.

-I would remember exactly the location in my notebook where to look for the word, but I wouldn’t truly remember the word.
+I would remember exactly where in my notebook to look for the word, but I wouldn’t truly remember the word.
 I could communicate if I had my notebook with me and a minute to prepare each sentence, but understanding was a huge struggle.
-My classmate was learning extremely quickly; Darija was his fourth language and it came more naturally to him with his prior understanding of Foosha.
+My classmate was learning extremely quickly; Darija was his fourth language, and it came more naturally to him with his prior understanding of Foosha.

 After class, I’d go to a restaurant for lunch and find myself confronted with French menus.
 While this was possibly easier than a menu all in Arabic characters would have been, it was frustrating that I couldn’t even recognize some of the words I’d just learned.
 “Salam alaykum,” I’d greet my waiter weakly.